DanlBradley/low-level-simulator/README.md

 In addition, the `data/output_expected.txt` file contains the expected output file from C6461 doc pp. 20.

 ## Implementation Notes - Part 0
-For part 0, the main class being run as a jar is src.Assembler.
-This file reads source files and outputs listing and load files via the src.FileIO class.
+For part 0, the main class being run as a jar is src.assembler.Assembler.
+This file reads source files and outputs listing and load files via the src.simulator.FileIO class.
 The Assembler class is essentially a simplified 2-pass assembler, first collecting labels as a map, then generating listing and load file output thru system directives and instructions.
-The src.Encoder class is responsible for all instruction encodings, while the src.Assembler class directly handles directives.
+The src.assembler.Encoder class is responsible for all instruction encodings, while the src.assembler.Assembler class directly handles directives.

 ## Instruction Set - All Opcodes